Abhishek1027/GeniePost/README.md

 - **Real-Time Updates**: Notifications for new messages.
 - **Draft Emails**: Use the AI features to draft and suggest responses.

-## Contributing

-Feel free to contribute to GeniePost by submitting issues or pull requests.
-Please follow the coding standards and include tests for new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries, please contact [your-email@example.com](mailto:your-email@example.com).

 ## Acknowledgments